How the Large Hadron Collider Works

 The principle behind the LHC is pretty simple.
 First, you fire two beams of particles along two pathways, one going clockwise and the other going counterclockwise.
 You accelerate both beams to near the speed of light.
 Then, you direct both beams toward each other and watch what happens.

 The equipment necessary to achieve that goal is far more complex.
-The LHC is just one part of the overall CERN particle accelerator facility.
+CERN's Large Hadron Collider is just one part of its overall particle accelerator facility.
 Before any protons or ions enter the LHC, they've already gone through a series of steps.

 Advertisement